 So far as the chapter of the Opening is concerned, it was revealed some time after the beginning of the Call.
-Had there been any truth in the assertion of the above writer that it was revealed just after the 94th chapter because "it came into the Prophet's mind to ask Jibrīl how to remember Allāh'', it would have begun with the word say (qul, قل): Say, in the name of Allāh ... or Say, all praise belongs to Allāh ...; and would have ended at the words, Master of the Day of Judgement, because the last three verses have no relation with that supposed question, and it is not the style of the Qur'an to indulge in unnecessary talk.
-Of course, a verse in the 15th chapter (al-Hijr) says "And certainly We have given you seven oft-repeated (verses) and the great Qur'ān."
+Had there been any truth in the assertion of the above writer that it was revealed just after the 94th chapter because "it came into the Prophet's mind to ask Jibrīl how to remember Allāh", it would have begun with the word say (qul, it would have begun with the word say (qul, it would have ended at the words, Master of the Day of Judgement, because the last three verses have no relation with that supposed question, and it is not the style of the Qur'ān to indulge in unnecessary talk.
+Of course, a verse in the 15th chapter

+(al-Hijr) says "And certainly We have given you seven oft-repeated (verses) and the great Qur'ān."
 (15-87) This chapter is of Meccan period as its subject matter shows.
-Seven oft-repeated verses means the chapter of the Opening, and it has been mentioned here side by side with the Qur'an, which shows its greatness and excellence.
-Yet it was not counted as the Qur'an, but only as seven of its oft-repeated verses, and only one of its parts.
-For further proof see 39:23 where the Qur'an has been given the adjective, "oftrepeated": Allāh has revealed the best discourse, a Book conforming in its various parts, oft-repeated ...
-Thus, the Qur'an is "oft-repeated" and the chapter of the Opening is only seven of its verses.
+Seven oft-repeated verses means the chapter of the Opening, and it has been mentioned here side by side with the Qur'ān, which shows its greatness and excellence.
+Yet it was not counted as the Qur'ān, but only as seven of its oft-repeated verses, and only one of its parts.
+For further proof see 39:23 where the Qur'ān has been given the adjective, "oft-repeated": Allāh has revealed the best discourse, a Book conforming in its various parts, oft-repeated ...
+Thus, the Qur'ān is "oft-repeated" and the chapter of the Opening is only seven of its verses.